It was a showdown like no other in Cary, North Carolina on Sunday night.

 Right down to the wire.

-After two scoreless 10 minute overtimes, it all came down to a seven round penalty kick shootout where a save by Georgetown goalkeeper Tomas Romero won it all for the Hoyas, 7-6.
+After two scoreless 10 minute overtimes, it all came down to a seven-round penalty kick shootout where a save by Georgetown goalkeeper Tomas Romero won it all for the Hoyas, 3-3 (7-6 PKs).

 Romero stopped Virginia's Axel Gunnarsson to give the Hoyas their first NCAA men’s soccer championship.

-After scoring 17 goals, Georgetown University won the 2019 Men’s College Cup National Champions over UVA.
+After 17 goals in the tournament, Georgetown University won the 2019 Men’s College Cup National Champions over Virginia.

 It was a very back and forth battle between the two teams.

 Virginia jumped out on top.
-In the 10th minute, Junior midfielder Joe Bell scored the first goal and his 7th goal this season putting Virginia ahead 1-0.
+In the 10th minute, Junior midfielder Joe Bell scored the first goal and his 7th goal this season putting UVA ahead 1-0.